 When should you take out an over 50s life insurance policy?

 Over 50s life insurance policies can be worth it, provided you want to leave a small amount of money behind, often earmarked for a specific purpose:

 - You want to cover your funeral expenses: According to insurer SunLife, the average cost of dying in the UK stood at £8,864 in 2021, including the funeral, burial, and optional extras like wakes.
 Even if you want just a simple send-off, it will be costly.
-The average basic funeral cost £4,056 in 2021.
-An over 50s life insurance policy could cover these costs for your family at an already difficult time.
+The average basic funeral cost is over £4,000.
+An over 50s life insurance policy could cover this cost for your family at an already difficult time.

-- You want to leave a gift behind for your family: An over 50s life insurance policy won’t leave a large inheritance for your loved ones, but it will give them a few thousand pounds – not a bad gift at all.
+- You want to leave a gift behind for your family: An over 50s life insurance policy won’t leave a large inheritance for your loved ones, but it may leave them a few thousand pounds – not a bad gift at all.

-But if you want to provide for your family after your death, or if you expect to be very long-lived, over 50s life insurance won’t be suitable.
+But if you want to provide for your family after your death, or if you expect to be very long-lived, over 50s life insurance may not be suitable.

 Alternatives to over 50s life insurance

 You might want to consider whether another financial or insurance product might meet you and your family’s needs better than an over 50s life insurance policy could: